-Your business can reduce its environmental impact by using an environmental management system (EMS).
-An EMS helps you to identify your impacts and then manage your activities, for example the energy or water you use or the waste you produce.
-This can help you to improve your environmental performance.
+You may wish to implement an Environmental management system (EMS).
+An EMS encourages a systematic approach to help you to identify your business' impact on the environment and then manage your activities to reduce your impact, for example by reducing the energy or water you use or the waste you produce.

-For more information about how an EMS can help your office see our EMS guidance.
+For more information about how an EMS can help your business, read the NetRegs case studies at:

 You will buy a variety of goods and services as an office business, from paper to computers to catering and cleaning services.

-You can reduce the environmental impact of the goods and services you purchase and could reduce your costs by following green or sustainable procurement principles.
+You can reduce the environmental impact of the goods and services you purchase.
+You could also reduce your costs by following green or sustainable procurement principles.

 Consider the environmental impacts during the full life cycle of a product or service when buying, including: